 One of the most difficult problems facing the designer of a multiprotocol serial interface is how to allow the transmitters and receivers for different electrical standards to share connector pins.
 In some cases the transmitters and receivers for each interface standard can be simply tied together and the appropriate circuitry enabled.
-But the biggest problem still remains: how to switch the various cable terminations required by the different standards.
+But the biggest problem still remains: how to switch the various cable termination required by the different standards.

 Traditional implementations have included switching resistors with expensive relays or requiring the user to change termination modules every time the interface standard has changed.
-Custom cables have been used with the termination in the cable head or separate terminations are built on the board, and a custom cable routes the signals to the appropriate termination.
-Switching the terminations using FETs is difficult because the FETs must remain off even though the signal voltage is beyond the supply voltage for the FET drivers or the power is off.
+Custom cables have been used with the termination in the cable head.
+Another method uses separate termination built on the board, and a custom cable which routes the signals to the appropriate termination.
+Switching the termination using FETs is difficult because the FETs must remain off even though the signal voltage is beyond the supply voltage for the FET drivers or the power is off.

-The LTC1344 solves the cable termination switching problem via software control.
-The LTC1344 provides termination for the V.10 (RS423), V.11 (RS422), V.28 (RS232) and V.35 electrical protocols.
+The LTC1344A solves the cable termination switching problem via software control.
+The LTC1344A provides termination for the V.10 (RS423), V.11 (RS422), V.28 (RS232) and V.35 electrical protocols.